US existing home sales rise for 4th straight month

 More homeowners are selling their homes, mortgage rates remain low and home price gains have slowed this year.
 That's made home purchases more affordable.

 Sales peaked in July 2013 and then fell as interest rates rose from low levels.
 Harsh winter weather also slowed sales earlier this year.
-As a result, July's sales are still 4.3 percent lower than a year ago.
+As a result, July's sales were still 4.3 percent lower than a year ago.
 They also remain below the 5.5 million considered consistent with a healthy housing market.

 Still, the rise in home sales comes after other encouraging data show that the housing market is improving.
 Steady job gains and rising consumer confidence have led more Americans to purchase homes.
 That's a contrast from earlier this year, when weak sales and limited homebuilding led economists to peg housing as a missing piece of the economic recovery.
 Federal Reserve Chair Janet Yellen recently told Congress that housing has been disappointing this year.